 There are many aspects to consider when you are looking for an egg donor.
-Using frozen donor gametes may not have been your first choice, and we understand that the search for a donor can be both exciting, emotional, and associated with great consideration.
+Using frozen donor gametes may not have been your first choice, and we understand that the search for an egg donor can be both exciting, emotional, and associated with great consideration.
 To help you along, we have gathered some questions that you can ask yourself to make the process of choosing an egg donor easier.

 Would you like your child to be able to contact the egg donor?